-- (a) Is able to calculate the helicopter's power limit for the day (within a time appropriate to a professional approach), and demonstrate a sound knowledge of the effects of seasonal and atmospheric conditions on the helicopter's hover ceiling. - (b) Makes a sound decision on whether the required performance is within the helicopter's capability (critical element). - (c) Demonstrates knowledge of the height/velocity graph.
+- (a) Is able to calculate the helicopter's power limit for the day and demonstrate knowledge of the effects of seasonal and atmospheric conditions on the helicopter's hover ceiling. - (b) Makes a sound decision on whether the required performance is within the helicopter's capability. - (c) Demonstrates knowledge of the height/velocity graph.

-- (a) Require the candidate to determine the power limit for the day. - (b) Require the candidate to calculate the helicopter's hover ceiling (in and/or out of ground effect) for the flight test or a hypothetical flight. - (c) Require the candidate to complete the calculations in (a) and (b) together with weight and balance calculations within a total of thirty minutes. - (d) Require the candidate to describe the effects of seasonal conditions on the helicopter's performance. - (e) Place emphasis on performance calculations and the soundness of the candidate's judgement in regard to the helicopter's performance capability and operating limitations (critical element).
+- (a) Require the candidate to determine the power limit for the day. - (b) Require the candidate to calculate the helicopter's hover ceiling (in and/or out of ground effect) for the flight test or a hypothetical flight. - (c) Require the candidate to complete the calculations in (a) and (b) together with weight and balance calculations within one hour. - (d) Require the candidate to describe the effects of seasonal conditions on the helicopter's performance. - (e) Place emphasis on performance calculations and the soundness of the candidate's judgement in regard to the helicopter's performance capability and operating limitations.